Azure/Verified-Telemetry/docs/VT_API.md

 * `component_name_ptr` Name of the component.

-* `GPIOx` GPIO Port to which the corresponding sensor is connected.
+* `gpio_port` GPIO Port to which the corresponding sensor is connected.

-* `GPIO_Pin` GPIO Pin to which the corresponding sensor is connected.
+* `gpio_pin` GPIO Pin to which the corresponding sensor is connected.

-* `ADC_Controller` ADC Controller to which the corresponding sensor is connected.
+* `adc_controller` ADC Controller to which the corresponding sensor is connected.

-* `ADC_Channel` ADC Channel to which the corresponding sensor is connected.
+* `adc_channel` ADC Channel to which the corresponding sensor is connected.

 * `Timer` Provide initialized timer for better performance of vT Library, if not available pass NULL.